Oh how I wanted to hate this park.

 Atlanta is a notoriously bad pro sports city; college football is the game in these parts.
 That said, of the pro teams representing the ATL, the Braves have the widest fan base.
 Many travel from distance to see their team, and they come loud.
 Since moving to the new park, attendance has been good.
 And despite living in a woke age, they still Tomahawk Chop (which, in an odd way, I sort of respect even if I don’t chop myself).

 The Braves also do a nice job with making the in-stadium sponsored promo pieces fun.
 Spot the Chick Fil-A cow is a clever promo (fan with camera in the outfield has to zoom in on the mascot sitting in the stands somewhere).
 The derivative Home Depot tool race is goofy enough to make me smirk.
-RaceTrac’s Fan vs The Freeze is awesome.
-And for a more subtle promo that I just love, Mizuno offers a free glove rental for the game, great if you have a kid and are sitting in foul ball territory (plus the gloves they lend out are top notch).
+And RaceTrac’s Fan vs The Freeze is awesome.
+Mizuno used to offer a free glove rental for the game, great if you have a kid and are sitting in foul ball territory, but stopped since COVID.

 The above average atmosphere score also accounts for the myriad of things you can do and places you can hang.
 And it’s one of the only teams to feature a drumline.